MateuszMG/aggregator_app/README.md

 ## Using the API

+The repository includes a request collection at `apps/api/http.rest` for use with tools like the 'REST Client extension'
+It contains ready-to-run examples for the endpoints below.

 Assuming the stack is running, interact with the service via HTTP:

 ### List months with completed orders